 Tensor is a first-gen product, so here’s to hoping that Google can further close the gap with Apple in the coming years.
 And whatever Google needs to do to sort out Pixel battery life problems (which has been an issue for a long time now), it needed to happen before the Pixel 6 launched.
 Disabling 5G to eke out more life isn’t really an acceptable option, even if 5G in the US is still a letdown.

-The Pixel 6 Pro is the best Pixel I’ve ever used and even as recently as 2020, I never would have guessed that Google could hold its own so well against Apple’s best.
+The Pixel 6 Pro is the best Pixel I’ve ever used and even up to its launch, I never would have guessed that Google could hold its own so well against Apple’s best.
 The Pixel 5, after all, was a device of middling appeal that sold itself on its cameras.
 But the Pixel 6 Pro is a truly premium experience.

 But only one phone can walk away the winner and that’s the iPhone 13 Pro Max.
 Maybe next year, Google.